Creating a Successful online Strategy

 • Post a one-page summary of your roadmap in a location where it can act as a reminder of your goals and activities.

-Joe Wozny, author of The Digital Dollar: Sustainable Strategies for Online Success, is a digital and business strategist, author, executive and presenter on strategies to improve the reach and success of internet, social and digital media initiatives.
-He is passionate in his interest in online technologies and their practical applications in our personal and business lives.
-Through his company, Concentric, he helps leaders advance their businesses, personal and product identities online using sound, well planned strategies.
+author of The Digital Dollar: Sustainable Strategies for Online Success, is a digital and online media thought leader, strategist, author, blogger and international presenter on strategies to improve the reach and success of Internet, social and digital media initiatives.
+Through Concentric, he helps leaders leverage their businesses using smart, well planned digital strategies.
+For more information on Joe as an author, please visit joewozny.com